ibm-cloud-docs/assistant/skill-dialog-add.md

 To add a skill, complete the following steps:

-1. From the assistant where you want to add the skill, click **Add dialog skill**.
+1. From the assistant where you want to add the skill, click **Add an actions or dialog skill**.

-1. Take one of the following actions:
+1. Do one of the following:

     - To create a new dialog skill, remain on the *Create skill* tab.
     - To add a sample skill that is provided with the product as a starting point for your own skill or as an example to explore before you create one yourself, open the *Use sample skill* tab, and then click the sample you want to use.